-After using the Compare Tool to generate a set of overlapping records, you want to export the results for use in Excel, Google Sheets, or another application.
+After using Reports to generate a set of overlapping records, you want to export the results for use in Excel, Google Sheets, or another application.

-Crossbeam offers the ability to export any result set from the Compare Tool page to a CSV file.
+Crossbeam offers the ability to export any result set from the Report page to a CSV file.
 To export your results, simply click on the "Export" button located at the top of the result set next to the page navigation links.

 After clicking the export button, you will be presented with a message that the export has begun and you will be emailed when it is complete.
 This asynchronous process allows us to ensure that large exports are handled efficiently and that you have a secure link you can use to access the file later.